 - Immediate vacancies

-- We have no spaces available at the moment but have spaces available from September 2018.
+- We have no spaces available at the moment but have limited spaces available from September 2019.
 Depending on the demand we do offer a summer club within the summer holidays.

 - Date updated

 Opening times Day Opening time Closing time Monday 8:30 3:30 Tuesday 8:30 3:30 Wednesday 8:30 3:30 Thursday 8:30 3:30 Friday 8:30 3:30

 - Carole Munday

 - Systems and strategies we have in place to identify children that may require additional support

 At Marhamchurch Pre School we are committed to providing quality provision based on equality of opportunity for all children and their families.
 We provide a designated member of staff to work closely with families and children with special needs.
 The SENCO attends regular training to provide families with relevant and current information to support the families and children in our care, maintaining positive partnerships between practitioners and parents.

 - How we identify and support children's learning and development needs

 All children, regardless of their ability or additional needs have full access to the curriculum and assessments are used to identify children who may need extra support.
 The progress of children are monitored on a regular basis with many opportunities for staff to share the development and progress that children make with parents and carers.